PropaySystems/laravel-base-repositories/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/propaysystems/laravel-base-repositories/run-tests?label=tests)](https://github.com/propaysystems/laravel-base-repositories/actions?query=workflow%3Arun-tests+branch%3Amain)
 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/propaysystems/laravel-base-repositories/Fix%20PHP%20code%20style%20issues?label=code%20style)](https://github.com/propaysystems/laravel-base-repositories/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)

-# UNDER DEVELOPMENT AND TESTING
+# UNDER DEVELOPMENT AND TESTING - WE WILL ADD PROPER DOCUMENTATION WITH v1 STABLE RELEASE

 This is the base classes for the repository pattern we use.
 In your own repository classes you have to extend the BaseRepository and implement your custom interface.
 In your custom interface you have to extend the BaseRepositoryInterface.
 This will give you a collection of commonly used queries and function